cutiepi-io/cutiepi-shell/README.md

 ![](screenshots/cutiepi-shell-heroshot.png)

-CutiePi shell is built for the open source [CutiePi tablet](https://cutiepi.io) project.
+CutiePi shell is a mobile UI built for [CutiePi tablet](https://cutiepi.io) project.
 Check out the [demo video](https://www.youtube.com/watch?v=ivkR3tvci1Q)

 ## Features

-* Lockscreen with sleep/wake button
+* Lockscreen with sleep/wake button events handling
 * Built-in web browser, terminal emulator, and on-screen keyboard
-* Side-tab layout for multitasking
+* Side-tab for multitasking
-* WiFi configuraton
+* WiFi configurator
-* Battery charging status and level reading (through STM32 MCU)
+* Battery charging status and level reading (through UART)
-* Orientation sensor support
+* Orientation sensor support (accelerometer and gyroscope)

-Cutiepi shell is written entirely in Qt, and can be ported to Wayland or any platform with EGL support.
+Cutiepi shell is written entirely in Qt using EGLFS QPA, and can be ported to [Wayland](https://github.com/cutiepi-io/cutiepi-shell/tree/wayland) or other platform and distributions with EGL support.

 ### Screenshots